Memorial Day Good Turn

 - Please do not bring Unit or American Flags.

-- No Parking will be allowed on the Cemetery Grounds or the National Guard Military Base.
+- No Parking will be allowed on the Cemetery Grounds.
 Plan on Parking in Sylvan Springs County Park on Sheridan Rd.

 - Check the forecast before you head out.
 Bring rain gear, if necessary.
 The event is held rain or shine.

 - Make sure you bring plenty of water for you and your Scouts.
-There is little, to no, shade on the National Guard Base or the Cemetery.
+It’s also a good idea to bring hats and sunscreen.

 - Damaged Flags should not be placed on a site.
 Instead please return damaged flags to a flag box.

 - Remember the Scout Law and the purpose of the day.
-We are guests of the National Guard and Jefferson Barracks Cemetery.
+We are guests at Beasley Elementary and Jefferson Barracks Cemetery.

 About Memorial Day Good Turn

-For more than six decades, approximately 4,000 Scouts have gathered at Jefferson Barracks National Cemetery prior to Memorial Day to decorate each of the 280,000 graves with an American Flag.
-The tradition, entering its 67th year, is one of the longest running Memorial Day events within the Boy Scouts of America.
-The 2016 Gravois Trail Memorial Day “Good Turn” will take place on Sunday, May 29 beginning at 12:30 p.m.
+For more than six decades, approximately 5,000 Scouts have gathered at Jefferson Barracks National Cemetery prior to Memorial Day to decorate each of the 150,000 graves with an American Flag.
+The tradition, in its 69th year in 2018, is one of the longest running Memorial Day events within the Boy Scouts of America.

 The public is welcome to attend the event.
-Scouts from across the council will assemble at the National Guard base and march into the cemetery at 12:30 p.m.
-They will proceed to the main flagpole near the center of the cemetery for an assembly and ceremony.
-A surprise guest speaker will address the crowd.
+Scouts from across the council assemble at the National Guard base and march into the cemetery where they proceed to the main flagpole near the center of the cemetery for an assembly and ceremony.
+A surprise guest speaker addresses the crowd.

 In 1866, Jefferson Barracks was established as a national cemetery and today is one of the oldest interment sites of the National Cemetery Administration, Department of Veterans Affairs.